Antoneeoo/Bheard/README.md

 # PopSign Generation

+- Original blog post tutorial for an HTML5 bubble shooter [can be found here](https://rembound.com/articles/bubble-shooter-game-tutorial-with-html5-and-javascript)
+- Repository for the above [is located here](https://github.com/rembound/Bubble-Shooter-HTML5)
-Once you're up and running, visit [this tutorial](https://reactnative.dev/docs/tutorial) for more information on building mobile apps with React.
+- Once you're up and running, visit [this React Native tutorial](https://reactnative.dev/docs/tutorial) for more information on building mobile apps with React.

 ## Features